-By engaging integrators and segmentors in open, honest conversations--where they interrogate their realities and understand how to strengthen their communications--business leaders can facilitate the conversations that get results and enrich relationships at the same time.
+By engaging integrators and segmentors in open, honest conversations–where they interrogate their realities and understand how to strengthen their communications–business leaders can facilitate the conversations that get results and enrich relationships at the same time.

 The Potential Impact: Conflict

-Due to the different ways that each style approaches a "work day," there is a potential that conflict may build up and that the dynamics of teamwork may be affected.
+Due to the different ways that each style approaches a “workday,” there is a potential that conflict may build up and that the dynamics of teamwork may be affected.
 This can result in attitudinal, behavioral, or performance issues that have a larger impact on the culture of a company as a whole.

 Picture an integrator sending emails to a segmentor in the evening about a project they are working on, leaving the segmentor feeling like their privacy or need for a disconnect from the distractions of work is being threatened.

-The integrator may feel like they are making use of some free time in the evening while the segmentor comes away with the impression that their need for a separate home life is not valued.
+The integrator may feel like they are making use of some free time in the evening while the segmentor comes away with the impression that their need for separate home life is not valued.

-"It's not that segmentors feel it's their place to force other people to similarly segment work and life," Fessler said, "it's that they find integrator's willingness to mesh work and life surprising and often bothersome."
+“It’s not that segmentors feel it’s their place to force other people to similarly segment work and life,” Fessler said, “it’s that they find integrator’s willingness to meshwork and life surprising and often bothersome.”

-The challenge is not only to gain the skills necessary to communicate well with an integrator or segmentor, it's also important to "think more critically about establishing some of the semblance of boundaries that come so naturally to segmentors," Fessler said.
+The challenge is not only to gain the skills necessary to communicate well with an integrator or segmentor, it’s also important to “think more critically about establishing some of the semblances of boundaries that come so naturally to segmentors,” Fessler said.

 Another challenge facing both managers and colleagues working with someone who has a different working style than they do is to prioritize having open authentic conversations.
 How is your relationship being enriched by having the perspectives of a different working style?
 What are each of your realities and approaches to your workflow?